Any questions? Chat live with one of our advisers and get answers today.

-You will need a student (Tier 4) visa in order to study in the UK at the University of Sussex International Study Centre.
+You will need a Tier 4 (General) student visa to study at the University of Sussex International Study Centre

 There are three main requirements for those who want to study in the UK: